askwhyharsh/encrypted-arweave-service/README.md

-# lit-ar-enc-dec
+# encrypted-arweave

-A TypeScript package for encrypted data storage on Arweave using Lit Protocol.
+A TypeScript package for encrypted data storage using CryptoJS and Arweave.

 ## Installation